KasperKnop/WEB1/docs/09-browser-apis.md

     </html>
     ```

-### Hide and Seek

-### Image Switcher

 ### Selecting List Items

-Create an interactive list, where one element can be selected.
+Finish the interactive list, where one element can be selected.
 Follow these rules:

 - When a user clicks on a list item, it should become "active" by adding the active class to the element.
 - Only one item should be active at a time.